-9 Tips for Learning Language Through Music
+9 Tips to Learn a Language Through Music

+Listening to music is so much more than just a fun way to pass the time.
 Music is an integral part of many of our lives, so why not find some learner-friendly tracks and learn a new language through songs?

-Read on for why learning language through music is a good idea, followed by 9 tips you can use to successfully add some tunes to your study routine!
+Read on for why learning language through music is a good idea, followed by 9 tips you can use to successfully add some tunes to your study routine.

-1. Pick the right song
+1. Pick the Right Song

 Choosing the right song is the key to success.
 There are some key points to take into consideration.